jdanbrown/birdgram/Birdgram/README.md

 - Xcode Release build fails with "main.jsbundle does not exist.
 This must be a bug with"
   - Not the real error -- find the preceeding error msg in Xcode
   - Last time it was a js build-time error that tripped in Release but not Debug (b/c it relied on `__DEV__` true vs. undefined)
-- App starts loading _very_ slowly in Debug mode (with high cpu on laptop)
-  - Try restarting rndebugger (this worked for me once)
 - App does weird stuff, e.g. fails on startup with strange errors, or loads to a blank screen
   - Make sure you're on a happy path
     - ✅ Debug build + "Debug JS Remotely"